What are the top characteristics of network marketing success?

 Your self discipline when it comes to prospecting should be as consistent as a marine’s daily ritual.

 I do it for me.
-I do it to keep me accountable to myself.
+I do it to keep me accountable to me.

 For more on how to prospect, check out our ultimate guide on the topic.